stmolivier/simuresource/README.md

 ### TODO :
 - find out why the icon is not displayed in resource list mode
-- find out why the breadcrumb is not displayed in resource page opened
 - find out how to update the DB